Azuronis/Hierarchical-Pathfinding-AStar/README.md

 Instead of having your pathfinding algorithm struggle through massive maps, this approach splits everything into manageable pieces.
 Think of it like continuous short distance pathfinding - you don't pathfind from start to finish and get a full, finished path.
 You figure out which chunks need to be accessed, and form a plan based on that.
 Once you have a plan, you can pathfind to each step one at a time.

+Since materials on this algorithm online are scarce, I decided to create an open-source demo available to anyone.

 ## Performance

 - **100x average performance increase** compared to standard A* pathfinding